-As of June 30, 2017, KLCIS was invested in the following government agency bonds; Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, Federal Farm Credit Bank, and Federal National Mortgage Association.
-Of these bonds that were rated, all had AAA ratings.
+As of June 30, 2018, KLCIS was invested in the following government agency bonds; Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, Federal Farm Credit Bank, and Federal National Mortgage Association.
+Of these bonds that were rated, all had either AAA or AA ratings.
 KLCIS also invested in corporate bonds which ranged in ratings from AA3 to A1.
 Additional investments included municipal bonds, all of which had AA3 to AAA ratings.